beanc16/dotnet-responses/README.md

 });

 /*
-Response has no functions, it just stores the data passed into its constructor.
+Response has no functions, it just stores the data passed into its constructor

 Response's default data:
 {